shiwangikesharwani/Trading-app/README.md

 - Sort by P&L, symbol, and current value
 - Live P&L updates
 - Holdings persist across app restarts
+- Buy/Sell ticket can be opened directly from a holding

 ## Supported Stocks

+The application uses these 10 stocks:

 - RELIANCE
 - TCS